Clustered planarity testing revisited: Weak Hanani--Tutte for two-clustered graphs

 We use induction on the number of loops to draw all the loops at a given vertex $v$ without crossings and without changing the rotation at $v$.
-For the induction step, we remove a loop $l$ whose good cyclic interval in the rotation at $v$ is inclusion minimal.
-Such an interval contains only the two end-pieces of $l$.
+For the inductive step, we remove a loop $l$ whose good interval in the rotation at $v$ is inclusion minimal.
+Such an interval contains only the two end-pieces of $l$, since there exist no edges between a pair of vertices in $A$ or $B$.
 By induction hypothesis, we can embed the rest of the loops without changing the rotation at $v$.
 Finally, we can draw $l$ in a close neighborhood of $v$ within the face determined by the original rotation at $v$.
 This concludes our discussion of the base step of the induction and the proof of the theorem.